2025

 Herbal Garden (Muligai Vanam)

-C.P.R.
+by Dr. A. Abirami C.P.R.
 Environmental Education Centre, Chennai

 Distribution and Habitat